 Local authorities cannot reduce the amount of services and support that you are provided with unless you are reassessed.
+It is important to be very clear about what you can't do as a carer and state if certain fundamental needs such as having a social life, a break or education can't be met without support.
 A decision is then made about whether your needs meet the eligibility criteria.
 Any decision should be provided in writing.
 The same process applies for anyone needing care and support and a needs assessment.